 Cartels have long controlled the drug trade in the US, but their interest in Super Meth has changed the landscape of meth use.
 Thanks to the lowered price and higher quality of meth available on the streets, the US has seen a surge in meth addiction and overdoses.

 Because the potency of the drug is so high, overdosing on it is a real threat.
 Leaving it behind is difficult but not impossible for those who become dependent and addicted to the substance.
-Rehab centers that deal with meth recovery typically hire mental health professionals as part of their staff.
+Residential drug treatment centers that deal with meth recovery typically hire mental health professionals as part of their staff.
 Meth’s long-term impacts can range from physical damage to cognitive impairment.

 A Mounting Meth Overdose Crisis